-The best smartwatches on sale right now are a mix of the usual tech big players - such as Apple and Samsung; fitness tracking specialists like Garmin and Fitbit; and fashion powerhouses including Tag Heuer and Fossil.
+The best smartwatches on sale right now are a mix of the usual tech big players such as Apple and Samsung, fitness tracking specialists like Garmin and Fitbit and fashion powerhouses including Fossil and Tag Heuer.

-When it comes to the standout best smartwatch in 2019, it's undoubtedly the Apple Watch Series 4.
-But it comes at a price, and there are so many top smartwatches at cheaper prices and with equally good fitness features.
+When it comes to the standout smartwatch in 2019, it's undoubtedly the Apple Watch Series 4.
+But it comes at a cost, and there are so many top smartwatches at cheaper prices and with equally good fitness features.

 - Money a bit tight?
-Our guide to the best cheap smartwatch
+Our guide to the top cheap smartwatches

 - Just want activity tracking?
 Here's our list of the best fitness trackers

 - Android user?
 Here are the best Wear OS watches

 Before we get into what you can get on your wrist right now, there are a few new smartwatches to draw your attention to.
 First up is the the Samsung Galaxy Watch Active 2 (pictured above).
 Yes, just four months after launching the first Galaxy Watch Active, Samsung has ushered out a new model that's available in 40m and 44mm size options.
 There's also LTE connectivity support if you want to live that untethered life and an Apple Watch-rivalling ECG sensor is also on board.

 There are also new watches from Fossil with the arrival of the Julianna HR and Carlyle HR, which are the first Fossil Gen 5 watches.
 The Wear OS duo are powered by Qualcomm's latest Snapdragon 3100 processor and include a speaker letting you take calls on your Android phone and iPhone (support coming later).

 For all the in-depth details on the all of the top smartwatches, read on for our comprehensive buyer's guides, based on our living-with reviews.